What’s happening when and where in the world of food: a calendar of special food days.

 Shavuot is a Jewish harvest festival.
 It marks when the first harvests of wheat and fruit were brought to the Temple in Jerusalem.

-St Honoré is the patron saint of bakers.
-He is also the patron saint of confectioners, pastry chefs, flour sellers, and candlemakers. #StHonoreDay
+St Honoré's day is the 16th of May.
+He is the patron saint of bakers.
+He is also the patron saint of confectioners, pastry chefs, flour sellers, and candlemakers.

 The 17th of May is Constitution Day in Norway.
 It is a very big event in Norway, celebrated even in small villages.

+The 19th of May is Devil's Food Cake Day.
 When's the last time you have Devil's Food Cake?
-Maybe Devil's Food Cake seems quaint now, but for decades, it was the big thing.
+Maybe Devil's Food Cake seems quaint now, but for decades, it was a big thing dessert-wise

 International Pickle Week is a 10-day long promotional period held in America each year, usually in May.
 It spans the American Memorial Day weekend, which is the start to summer in the US. #InternationalPickleWeek